|

 happened to film there on May 3, 1968 was non other than

 Record Plant films.
-I always disagreed.
+I disagree.
 Jimi's hair style gives

 tour.
 The original reels of this October studio footage have